Contents

 One of the benefits of weeping tiles is their role in reducing hydrostatic pressure against foundation walls.
 When ground-level water builds up around a home, it creates pressure that pushes against basement walls.

-By providing an escape route for this water, weeping tiles help maintain structural integrity over time.
+By providing an escape route for extra water, weeping tiles help maintain structural integrity over time.
 They prevent issues like cracks or bowing in basement walls by managing the weight exerted by surrounding soil and water.
 But if you do have to deal with damages, it’s better to trust a professional.

 Maintenance of Weeping Tile Systems